 7. The Lease

 While doing a walkthrough to inspect things throughout your new potential rental property is important, it is also a good idea to review and scrutinize the contract you sign before you get the place.
-The lease holds all the information on your agreement and what is expected out of you.
+The lease holds all the information on your agreement and what is expected of you.

 Read your rental contract from front to back and bring up any concerns you may have with your landlord before you sign it.
 Many people have been surprised to learn about something later on when it was in their lease or rental agreement the whole time.